sherzodcode/diary-API/readme.txt

 And i coded today, yess, i added 5 more questions to JOB INTERVIEW repository Ok I started my Nest js project , now i need to learn nest js.
 In SHa Allah that's not gonna be that bad I deleted Nest js project.
-Cus that code was trash nothin else, I wanna make a new one, but eith the same project idea
+Cus that code was trash nothin else, I wanna make a new one, but eith the same project idea But... so wants to sleep.
+Hope gonna make it tomorrow

 //////////